Sinkasha/Reflections/content/History of Faltera/333 CE - Primrose L’dore Ascends the Fusillan Throne.md

 ---
-{"publish":true,"cssclasses":""}
+Date: 0333-01-01
+publish: true
 ---
 #events
 ## 333 CE - Primrose L’dore Ascends the Fusillan Throne
-Queen [[Characters/NPCs/Primrose L'Dore]] claims her birthright in the capital city of [[Faltera/Fusilla/The Kingdom of Fusilla#Parli\|Parli]] with promises of a new era of prosperity for Fusilla.
+Queen [[Primrose L'Dore]] claims her birthright in the capital city of [[The Kingdom of Fusilla#Parli|Parli]] with promises of a new era of prosperity for Fusilla.